 5 Best Non-Toxic Dishwasher Detergents

 The average dishwasher runs five cycles a week.
 For many, this appliance works even harder than that, sometimes doing multiple cycles a day.
 Every time you run your dishwasher, you can expose yourself, your family, and the environment to potentially harmful chemicals.
-Exposure to these toxins comes from either the steam emitted from the dishwasher or the residue left on your dishes.
+Exposure to these toxins and harsh chemicals comes from either the steam emitted from the dishwasher or the residue left on your dishes.
 Either way, switching to a non-toxic dishwasher detergent is essential to keep your family and the environment safe from toxic chemicals.

 5 Best Non-Toxic Dishwasher Detergents